| Head Coach

 Assistant Coach Krissi Oliver

 Krissi Oliver joined the Westminster College athletic staff as an assistant softball coach and recruiter in the fall of 2010.
+She also helps with the football and basketball statistics.

 On top of the assistant coaching position, Oliver works at the Options Daycare in the Fulton School District and is a private fastpitch pitching instructor for girls (8-18 years).
 Prior to taking the assistant coach job, she was an intern pitching instructor for a top pitching coach in Arizona.